sahermuhamed1/Financial-Consumer-Data/README.md

 5. **Usage**

 # Intoduction
-The project aims to analyze the Financial-Consumer dataset to derive insights and facilitate data-driven decision-making for anyone interested in data analysis and dashboards using Pyhton and Power BI.
+The project aims to analyze the Financial-Consumer dataset to derive insights and facilitate data-driven decision-making for anyone interested in data analysis and dashboards using Pyhton and Power BI.📈

 # Overview Dashboard
 ![Dashboard](Dashboard0.png)